Iddahodhiambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script for display of current directory contents in a long format
+script for display of current directory content including hidden files